-If you respond to adalimumab you will probably feel better in 2-12 weeks.
+If you respond to adalimumab your symptoms will start to improve in 2-12 weeks.

-Reactions at the injection site (e.g. redness, swelling or pain) may occur.
-These reactions are usually not serious.
+Reactions at the injection site such as redness, swelling or pain may occur.
+These reactions are not usually serious.

-- any other new symptoms or anything else that concerns you.
+- new symptoms or anything else that concerns you.

 You should stop adalimumab and see your doctor immediately if:

-- any of the symptoms listed above are severe
+- any of the symptoms listed above are persistant or severe

 - you have not had chickenpox and you come into contact with someone who has chickenpox or shingles

-Very rarely, people taking adalimumab may develop a condition called drug-induced lupus, which is usually mild.
-The symptoms are a rash, fever and increased joint pain.
-Your doctor will check for this with a blood test.
-If you develop drug-induced lupus, the adalimumab will be stopped and the condition usually then disappears.
+Very rarely, people taking adalimumab may develop a condition called drug induced lupus.
+This is usually mild and can be diagnosed by a blood test.
+Symptoms include a rash, fever and increased joint pain.
+If you develop drug-induced lupus, the adalimumab will be stopped and the condition then usually disappears.

 Adalimumab may be prescribed along with other medicines.
-You should discuss any new medications with your doctor before starting them, and you should always tell any other doctor treating you that you are on adalimumab.
+Do discuss any new medications with your doctor before starting them, and always tell any doctor treating you that you are on adalimumab.

 Adalimumab is not a painkiller.
 If you are already on a non-steroidal anti inflammatory drug (NSAID) or painkillers you can carry on taking these as well as adalimumab, unless your doctor advises otherwise.